Luohh5/Chain-of-Exemplar/README.md

 ## Quickstart

-Below, we provide simple examples to show how to use Qwen-VL and Qwen-VL-Chat with 🤖 ModelScope and 🤗 Transformers.
+Below, we provide simple examples to show how to use Chain-of-Exemplar with 🤖 ModelScope and 🤗 Transformers.

 Before running the code, make sure you have setup the environment and installed the required packages.
 Make sure you meet the above requirements, and then install the dependent libraries.